-Units: 1.00 - UC:CSU 3.00 hours lab weekly Introduction in physical conditioning, physiology of exercise, nutrition, and weight control.
+Introduction in physical conditioning, physiology of exercise, nutrition, and weight control.
 This course is open to anyone who has a desire for physical fitness.
 Some weight training will be included.
+May be taken 4 times for credit.

 PHYSED 149 BASKETBALL